fabri1983/sgdk-video-player/README.md

 ### NOTES
-- I recommend to use a video resize and filter program like *VirtualDub 2*, which allows you to keep image crisp when resizing, use custom ratio and/or black regions when resizing, lets you crop the video, and also use all kind of useful filters.
+- I recommend to use a video resize and filter program like *VirtualDub 2*, which allows you to keep image crisp when resizing, use custom ratio with black regions when resizing, lets you crop the video, and also comes with all kind of useful filters.
+That way the extract.bat script which calls ffmpeg will only extract the frames without resizing (already resized by the editor program) and extract the audio in correct format for the SGDK rescomp tool.

 ### TODO
+- Idea: call waitVInt_AND_flushDMA() with immediate flag so it starts flushing DMA.
+	- Move the enable/disable VDP into HInt (use conditions when not need to start pals swap) .
 - Idea: try audio sample rate 26600.
 Or 26300 which is the max PCM sample rate supported by software accordingly wikipedia.
-- Use VirtualDub to resize the video with the correct size and filter to keep image crisp.
-- Idea: flush DMA without waiting for completion and move the enable VDP into HInt (use condition).
-This way we can:
-	- quickly return to CPU to continue unpackicg (if it was doing so).
 - Split tileset and tilemap in 3 chunks so the unpack is less CPU intense and we can do it inside the active display period.
 - Idea to avoid sending the first 2 strips'pals and send only first strip's pals:
-	- Load the first 32 colors at VInt
+	- DMA_QUEUE the first 32 colors at VInt.
+This forces the use of DMA_getQueueSize() in fastDMA_flushQueue().
 	- Add +32 and -32 accordingly in VInt and videoPlayer.c.
 	- Set HINT_PALS_CMD_ADDRR_RESET_VALUE to 32 in movieHVInterrupts.h.
 	- Hint now starts 1 row of tiles more than the already calculated in movieHVInterrupts.h.